Crypteia: History and function

 According to Aristotle, the Crypteia were established by the legendary Spartan lawgiver Lycurgus.
 There is no known date associated with its establishment, however.
-Every autumn, Spartan ephors would declare war on the helot population which would allow them to kill a helot without fear of punishment.
+Every autumn, Spartan ephors would declare war on the helot population which would allow them to headhunt helots without fear of punishment.
 The chosen kryptai were then sent out into the countryside armed with daggers with the instructions to kill any helot they encountered travelling the roads and tending to fields they deemed too plentiful.
 They were specifically told to kill the strongest and to take any food they needed.

 The reason for adopting that practice may have been to reduce the repressed aggression of the hêbôntes.
 However, it is most commonly thought to have been adopted to prevent the threat of a helot rebellion and to keep their population in check.
 According to some sources, kryptai would stalk the helot villages and surrounding countryside, spying on the servile population.
 Their mission was to prevent and to suppress unrest and rebellion.

 Another point of contestation is the time of day at which the Crypteia operated.
 Plato described their movement as travelling in both day and night.
 On the contrary, Plutarch states that they would hide during the day and would travel by night, then aiming to kill any helots who they came across.
 That suggests that helots may have had to comply with curfew laws put into place by the Spartans.

 Troublesome helots could be summarily executed.
-Such brutal repression of the helots permitted the Spartan elite to successfully control the servile agrarian population and devote themselves to military practice.
+Such brutal repression of the helots permitted the Spartan elite to successfully control the servile agrarian population.
 It may also have contributed to the Spartans' reputation for stealth since a kryptēs (κρύπτης) who got caught was punished by whipping.

-Aristotle's account, however, is debated even among ancient historians.
-Plutarch, who provides much of what is known of Aristotle's account, was not convinced that Lykourgos would have included such harsh customs within the Spartan constitution and instead thought that the Crypteia had been introduced, if at all, only after the helot revolt, brought on by an earthquake in Sparta in the mid-460s BCE.
-In events preceding the ten-year conflict between the Spartans and the Messenians that resulted from the helot revolt, the Spartan leadership had two thousand helots killed who had participated in the war.
+Aristotle's lost account was partly disbelieved by Plutarch, several centuries later.
+Plutarch, who provides much of what is known of Aristotle's account, was not convinced that Lykourgos would have included such harsh customs within the Spartan constitution and instead thought that the Crypteia had been introduced, if at all, only after the helot revolt, brought on by an earthquake in Sparta in the mid-460s BC.
+In events preceding the ten-year conflict between the Spartans and the Messenians that resulted from the helot revolt, the Spartan leadership covertly killed two thousand helots who had participated in the war.
 It is thought that the Crypteia were the primary perpetrators of the massacre or were at least somehow involved in carrying it out.